 At dinner, I mentioned that I would like to go hiking in Patagonia.
 I never searched for these trips or anything like it.
 Yet, an hour later, I started getting ads about hiking adventures in Patagonia on my phone.

-While there’s been no concrete evidence that your device’s microphone is always listening, many Americans believe apps and sites routinely collect their voice data and use it for marketing purposes.
+While there’s been no concrete evidence that your device’s microphone is always listening, many believe apps and sites routinely collect voice data and use it for marketing purposes.
 Your smart speaker, with its virtual assistant, is always listening.
-On my site, you’ll find the exact steps to disable the camera and microphone in your digital life from your Amazon Echo to Facebook.
+On my site, you’ll find the steps to disable the camera and microphone in your digital life from your Amazon Echo to Facebook.

-Your smart TV is smart because it’s also collected valuable data on your use.
+Your smart TV also collects valuable data on you.
 Tracking happens on the pixel level that can identify every ad, TV show, or movie you’re playing on your TV, including content from streaming boxes, cable/over-the-air TV, and even DVD and Blu-Ray disk players.
 Tap or click here to stop your smart TV from spying on you.

-Apple’s iOS 14 update is bundled with tons of useful privacy options.
-You can see detailed reports in Safari that show what kind of trackers and data requests you’ve encountered online.
-You’ll also see exactly what data certain apps use right in the App Store before you hit download.
+Apple’s iOS is bundled with tons of useful privacy options.
+You can see detailed Safari reports showing what kind of trackers and data requests you’ve encountered online.
+You’ll also see what data certain apps use right in the App Store before you hit download.

 Follow the dot

-I love the new camera and microphone notification icons that appear in the upper-right-hand corner of your iPhone’s screen.
+I love the camera and microphone notification icons that appear in the upper-right-hand corner of your iPhone’s screen.

 When your iPhone’s microphone is on or was recently accessed, a small orange dot appears in the upper-right-hand corner of the screen.
-If your camera is in use or was recently recording, you’ll see a green dot.
+You’ll see a green dot if your camera is in use or was recently recording.

 When your iPhone’s camera and microphone are in use, you’ll see the green camera dot.
 It’s an easy way to keep tabs on your privacy.
 Because it’s built into the operating system, apps can’t get around it.